Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused ranged units to use the raft to move to close range, instead of moving only the amount necessary to be able to attack their targets.
 - The Teuton Krieger and Marbod now display different graphics depending on which weapon and shield technologies are researched.
 - The Dwarven Thane has been renamed to Stonelord.
+- Fixed issue which allowed ranged units to shoot through doors in dungeon maps.

 * Upgrades
 - Added Wood Plow and Iron-Tipped Wood Plow upgrades (both increase farm food supply) for the Dwarves, the Germanic/Teutons and the Goblins (graphics by Jinn).